pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 TermGroup|[TermGroup](#termgroup)|The TermGroup element to provision into the target Site through the Provisioning Template, optional element
 <a name="providers"></a>
 ###Providers
+The Extensiblity Providers to invoke while applying the Provisioning Template, optional collection of elements

 ```xml
 <Providers>